-… Rides equally as well in shitty snow as it does in POW. – Never Summer Maverix.
-Although riding in shitty snow is not recommended..
+The Never Summer Maverix Snowboard rides equally as well in crud snow as it does in powder.
+Although riding in sub-par snow is not recommended.
 I guess that quote pretty much sums up this snowboard.
-Find our more in my Never Summer Maverix Review below:

 This board is to sound cliche, made for surfing powder.
 And not the kooky groomer trenching shit you’ve been seeing as of late, but actually floating over snow and cranking huge powerful turns similar to the way you would ride a surfboard.

-The Maverix Snowboard has the ability to easily rock from edge to edge, and at times will actually save your ass if you happen to land squirly as the board always wants to snap back into place.
-This makes going into the whiteroom fun knowing the Maverix is always trying to find it’s way back to fall line.
+The Never Summer Maverix Snowboard has the ability to easily rock from edge to edge, and at times will actually save your ass if you happen to land squirly as the board always wants to snap back into place.
+This makes going into the white room fun knowing the Maverix is always trying to find it’s way back to fall line.

 If you haven’t experienced riding a Never Summer with the Fusion Rocker Camber Profile go out and find a board to demo ASAP.